January

 Weeding the winter garden.

-Watering potted plants as needed.
+Watering potted and ground plants as needed.

 Adding Ironite and other soil supplements.